Jbrich95/pinnEV/README.md

 keras::is_keras_available() #Check if keras is available

-#Install spektral 1.3.0 - this is for the graph convolutional neural networks
+#Install spektral 1.3.0 - this is for the graph convolutional neural networks.
+Remove all code hereafter if not necessary.
 reticulate::virtualenv_install("pinnEV_env",
                                packages = "spektral", version="1.3.0")